-Located only two miles from Mount Vernon, the historical home of George Washington, Fort Hunt Park is a local favorite for picnicking and recreation.
+Fort Hunt Park is located only two miles from Mount Vernon, the historical home of George Washington, and is a local favorite for picnicking and recreation.

 This picnic area has transformed tremendously over time, from George Washington's farmland to a Spanish-American War fort to a top secret intelligence camp during World War II.
 The rich history of this area is still being discovered and shared with the public.

 Fort Hunt Park has many opportunities for recreation.
 There are several large fields and three softball diamonds, making it an ideal place for large picnics and family gatherings.